-You will need FileMaker pro 17 or 18 Advanced.
-To work online you will need a FileMaker 17 or 18 server connection.
+You will need FileMaker pro 18 or 19.
+To work online you will need a FileMaker 17 or greater server connection.
 Offline solutions do not require a FileMaker Server connection.

 At present, we support deployment to Android, iOS and Mac.
 We expect to add Windows and Linux at a later date, also potentially Raspberry Pi if there is sufficient demand.